Improve Your Garden Today

 Is it a struggle to keep your garden alive?
 It takes more than the right balance of sunlight and water to keep your greenery thriving nutrient-filled, well-balanced soil is also important.
 Adding a few organic materials to your soil can improve the nutrient issues and turn a brown gardening thumb green.
 Here are few natural soil boosters.

 The minerals and organic matter in soil help grow and sustain plant life.
 Over time soil loses these nutrients in various ways.
 For instance, when water constantly flows over the soil (from excessive watering or rainfall), it can cause erosion and wash away nutrients.
 Excessive cultivation can also destroy the soil as well.

 If the nutrients aren’t replaced the soil can reduce your crop growth and even kill your plants.
 Listed below are a few natural soil boosters that will turn your soil back to good health.

-First Things First: Buy a Soil Test Kit and then nourish your garden with these 3 natural soil boosters:
+First Things First: Buy a Soil Test Kit.
+After you get the results nourish your garden with these 3 natural soil boosters.

 Some expert gardeners can decipher what their soil needs by the yellowing of certain plants or the distortion of the new leaves.
 If you would rather take the guesswork out of the equation, consider soil test kits.
 There are kits that will measure things such as nitrogen, potassium, pH, magnesium, calcium, and phosphorus levels in your soil.
 You can use the results from this test to improve your soil quality with a few natural ingredients.